nikhilm/node-taglib/README.md

 `tag` will be `null`. `err` will be an object with field `code` having the integer error code (`errno.h`) and field `message` will have a string representation.

+In the second variant, which can read from a buffer, `format` should be a string as specified in [Formats](#formats).

 ### tagSync(path)
 ### tagSync(buffer, format)